-- Reading exercise.
+- www.PapaCambridge.com · Reading exercise.
 Candidates read a short text printed in the question paper and answer a series of questions testing skim/gist reading skills which require short (single word/phrase) answers.
 The text will be one of the following types: advertisement, brochure, leaflet, guide, report, manual, instructions.

 - Assessment objective: R1

 - Total marks: 8

-Information transfer.
-Candidates complete a form/notes template on the basis of information provide on the question paper.
+- Information transfer.
+Candidates complete a form/notes template on the basis of information provided on the question paper.

-Assessment objectives: R1, R2, R4, W1, W5
+- Assessment objectives: R1, R2, R4, W1, W5

+- Total marks: 9

-• Note-making.
+- Note-making.
 Candidates make brief notes (under a supplied heading or headings) relating to a text printed in the question paper.

-Assessment objectives: R1, R2, R3
+- Assessment objectives: R1, R2, R3

+- Total marks: 8

-• Summary writing.
+- Summary writing.
 Candidates write a paragraph-length summary about an aspect or aspects of the text from Exercise 3.
-They make use of the notes they made in Exercise 3.

-Assessment objectives: R1, R2, R3, W1, W2, W3, W4, W5
+They make use of the notes they made in Exercise 3. - Assessment objectives: R1, R2, R3, W1, W2, W3, W4, W5 - Total marks: 5

-• Writing exercise.
-Candidates write approximately 150-200 words of continuous prose in response to a short stimulus (which may take the form of pictures) and/or short prompts printed on the question paper.
+- Writing exercise.
+Candidates write approximately 150-200 words of continuous prose in response to a short stimulus (which may take the form of pictures) and/or short prompts printed in the question paper.
 Candidates are given a purpose, format and audience for writing.

-Assessment objectives: W1, W2, W3, W4, W5
+- Assessment objectives: W1, W2, W3, W4, W5

+- Total marks: 15

-• Reading exercise.
+- Reading exercise.
 Candidates read a text printed in the question paper and answer a series of questions testing more detailed comprehension.
 The text will be a report/newspaper/magazine article.

-Assessment objectives: R1, R3, R4
+- Assessment objectives: R1, R3, R4

+- Total marks: 10

-• Writing exercise.
+- Writing exercise.
 Candidates write approximately 200-250 words of continuous prose, in response to a short stimulus (which may take the form of pictures) and/or short prompts printed on the question paper.
 Candidates are given a purpose, format and audience for writing.
 (Note: The tasks for exercises 5 and 7 will require different purposes/formats/audiences/register.
-For example, candidates might write an informal letter to a friend describing events during a holiday for Exercise 5, and a formal article for a school newspaper arguing whether or not sport should be made compulsory for Exercise 7.)

-• Assessment objectives: W1, W2, W3, W4, W5, W6
+For example, candidates might write an informal letter to a friend describing events during a holiday for Exercise 5, and a formal article for a school newspaper arguing whether or not sport should be made compulsory for Exercise 7.) - Assessment objectives: W1, W2, W3, W4, W5, W6 - Total marks: 15

-4.2 Paper 2: Listening
+5.2 Paper 2: Listening